 Alright guys, that’s it for tonight.

-If you want to learn more about Aliexpress, be sure to subscribe to my YouTube channel where I discuss everything in a lot more detail.
+If you want to learn more about Aliexpress, be sure to watch my YouTube video at the beginning of the article as I discuss everything in a lot more detail.

 I know you guys probably have a lot of questions, so feel free to drop your thoughts in the comment section below and I’ll be happy to answer them.